uschpc/workshop-data/src/index.md

   - Add to `~/.bashrc` to automatically set when logging in
 - By default, all files have read/write permissions for owner and group members
   - If needed, permissions can be changed to restrict access
-  - Use `chmod` or `setfacl`
+  - Use `chmod`

 ## Scratch file systems

 - `/scratch/<username>`
 - `/scratch2/<username>`
-- High-performance, parallel I/O file system
+- High-performance, parallel I/O file systems
-- Quota: 10 TB for /scratch and 30 TB for /scratch2
+- Quota: 10 TB each
 - No file recovery
 - Use `cds` and `cds2` commands to quickly change to those directories